 The Rio Grande pueblos were in turmoil after the success of the Pueblo Revolt of 1680.
-That turmoil was aggravated every time the Spanish came back, and they came back in 1681, 1682, 1684, 1688 and 1692, each time attacking and burning the pueblo of Sandia.
+That turmoil was aggravated every time the Spanish came back, and they came back in 1681, 1682, 1684, 1688 and 1692, each time attacking and burning the Sandia pueblo at Alameda.
 It didn't help either that the other pueblos assumed that the Sandias had been friends of the Spanish because the Spanish stopped at Sandia in their retreat from Santa Fe in 1680.
 Of course, as the Spanish retreated from New Mexico, they took prisoners and loot and burned the pueblos as they were passing through.

 Nearly the entire population of Isleta was taken south by the retreating Spaniards.
 Many of those formed a pueblo at Ysleta del Sur (now inside the city limits of El Paso, TX).
 Some of them escaped and headed back to Isleta.
 Others had escaped earlier and not made the journey south.
 They banded together with other Tiwa speakers from the middle Rio Grande Valley and made the journey to Tusayan.